varung-coder/CinePlux/README.md

 ## 📖 About The Project

 CinePlux provides users with a private dashboard to track movies and TV shows they plan to watch or have already watched.
-Designed for speed, security, and aesthetics, it implements full JSON Web Token (JWT) rotation on the client and server, features instant client-side searching, and integrates database-level user isolation to ensure data privacy.
+Designed for speed, security, and aesthetics, it implements full JSON Web Token (JWT) refresh on the client and server, features instant client-side searching, and integrates user-scoped API data isolation.

 ---